HeathMo/Project3_challenge/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Q60mSMmhTZU/0.jpg)](https://www.youtube.com/watch?v=Q60mSMmhTZU)

 Step 1
-     -Identified UFO Dataset in Kaggle; Aligned with team to focus on only UFO dataset due to data size
+    identified UFO Dataset in Kaggle; Aligned with team to focus on only UFO dataset due to data size
-    - Established CSV file and loaded on the group repo
-    - Define Dependecies via jupyter notebook
+    Established CSV file and loaded on the group repo Define Dependecies via jupyter notebook
-    - Cleaned Data
+        Cleaned Data
-        - Dropped 2 columns as they were not required in the data set (duration (hours/min), date posted)
-        - Aligned on dropping ~ 10K lines of data as there was missing city, state in the file
+        Dropped 2 columns as they were not required in the data set (duration (hours/min), date posted) Aligned on dropping ~ 10K lines of data as there was missing city, state in the file
-        - Validated that there was no missing empty cells in the dataset
-        - Re-established a new index count of the data
-        - update repo with CSV with 4 digit year vs 2 digit year.
+        Validated that there was no missing empty cells in the dataset Re-established a new index count of the data update repo with CSV with 4 digit year vs 2 digit year.
 The data structure was needed in order to complete the DB queries
-    - Aligned including Word cloud and included the following library in the virtual enviornment ( !pip install wordcloud   )
-           - conda install -c conda-forge wordcloud
+        Aligned including Word cloud and included the following library in the virtual enviornment ( !pip install wordcloud   ) conda install -c conda-forge wordcloud
-           - Saved with WordCloud PNG files
+                Saved with WordCloud PNG files